Vivid Sydney

 Bus Diversions

-Buses to and from the city will be diverting and using different stops while event road closures are in place on Fridays and weekends.
-On Mondays to Thursdays during Vivid Sydney, buses will run as normal.
+Buses to and from the city will be diverting and using different stops while event road closures are in place during the event.
 Check signs at bus stops for alternative stop locations and use the Trip Planner before you travel.

 For bus service disruption information, check travel alerts or plan your trip using the Trip Planner.